Singular valuations and the Hadwiger theorem on convex functions: Introduction

 Let us thus revisit the construction of the functional intrinsic volumes given by Colesanti, Ludwig and Mussnig in \cite{ColesantiEtAlHadwigertheoremconvex2020}.
 First, for continuous $\zeta\in C_c([0,\infty))$, $V^*_{i,\zeta}$ may be represented by

 where $\Phi_i(f)$ denotes the so called $i$th Hessian measure of $f$.
-These measures were originally studied by Trudinger and Wang in \cite{TrudingerWangHessianmeasuresI1997,TrudingerWangHessianmeasuresII1999}.
+These measures were originally studied by Trudinger and Wang in \cite{TrudingerWangHessianmeasures.I1997,TrudingerWangHessianmeasures.II1999}.
 For their role in the construction of valuations see \cite{ColesantiHugSteinertypeformulae2000,ColesantiHugHessianmeasuresconvex2005,ColesantiEtAlHessianvaluations2020}.
 If $\zeta$ is not continuous in $0$, then $x\mapsto \zeta(|x|)$ is in general not integrable with respect to the measure $\Phi_i(f)$ and we are left with certain singular integrals, called \emph{singular Hessian valuations} in \cite{ColesantiEtAlHadwigertheoremconvex2020}.
-The proof of Theorem \ref{theorem:existenceFunctionalIntrinsicVolumes} given by Colesanti, Ludwig and Missnig in \cite{ColesantiEtAlHadwigertheoremconvex2020} uses an elaborate regularization procedure to show that this expression extends by continuity from smooth to arbitrary convex functions if $\zeta\in D^n_i$.\\ The main idea is to replace the integral above by a principal value type integral: If $f\in\Conv(\R^n,\R)$ is a $C^2$-function with uniform lower bound on its Hessian, then its Legendre transform $f^*$ has compact sublevel sets.
+The proof of Theorem \ref{theorem:existenceFunctionalIntrinsicVolumes} given by Colesanti, Ludwig and Mussnig in \cite{ColesantiEtAlHadwigertheoremconvex2020} uses an elaborate regularization procedure to show that this expression extends by continuity from smooth to arbitrary convex functions if $\zeta\in D^n_i$.\\ The main idea is to replace the integral above by a principal value type integral: If $f\in\Conv(\R^n,\R)$ is a $C^2$-function with uniform lower bound on its Hessian, then its Legendre transform $\mathcal{L}f$ has compact sublevel sets.
 If we assume in addition that $f(0)=0\le f(x)$ for all $x\in \R^n$, then the sublevel sets contain the origin in their interior and for $t>0$ the expression

 is therefore well defined.
+Here, we interpret $\mathcal{L}f$ as a function on the dual space $(\R^n)^*$ of $\R^n$ and use that the differential $df:\R^n\rightarrow(\R^n)^*$ defines a diffeomorphism between the two spaces.
 In fact, this expression is well defined for convex functions of lower regularity.
 For the construction of the functional intrinsic volumes, one then has to show that these quantities behave sufficiently well for $t\rightarrow0$, at least along certain sequences, and the limit along such sequences is taken as the value of $V^*_{i,\zeta}$.
-Thus one of the main problems to establish the existence of the functional intrinsic volumes is deriving suitable estimates for integrals over such sublevel sets.\\
+Thus one of the main problems in establishing the existence of the functional intrinsic volumes is deriving suitable estimates for integrals over such sublevel sets.\\